-If you get socks that are made from 65% nylon and 35% Spandex, they will be comfortable and smooth against your skin.
-Generally speaking, these fabrics are safe even for those with sensitive skin or allergies.
+Socks that are a blend of 65% nylon and 35% Spandex are usually a good bet because they will be comfortable and smooth against your skin.
+Generally speaking, these fabrics are safe even for those with sensitive skin.

 Finding the Right Pair

-If you think that health socks sound like something you need in your life, then you might be wondering how to find the right pair.
-Below are some steps you should take to find your perfect compression sock.
+If you think that you might need compression socks, you may be wondering how to find the right pair.
+Read on to find out how to pick your perfect compression sock!

-If you need it for daily wear, for recovery after medical issues, to help with sports performance or to manage mild symptoms, then the 20-30 mmHg is your good option.
-These are also ideal for varicose veins and swelling in the legs.
-However, you don’t have to have a condition to wear these socks.
-They can also prevent issues from occurring.
+If you need socks for daily wear, surgery recovery, sports performance or mild symptom management, then the 20-30 mmHg is a good option.
+This level of compression is also ideal for treating varicose veins and swelling in the legs.
+These socks can also be used to prevent many conditions.

 Step 2: Choose the Height

-Health socks come in various sizes and heights, ranging from knee-high to thigh-high, or covering the whole leg.
-Deciding which one is good for you will depend on where the swelling occurs.
-If you only have problems in your feet and ankles, then a knee-high sock will suit you just fine.
+Compression socks come in various sizes and heights, including knee-high, thigh-high, and full-leg.
+The sock you choose will depend on the location of your swelling.
+If you only have problems in your feet and ankles, then a knee-high sock should suit you just fine.

 Step 3: Choose Your Style

-These socks come in a variety of colors and material types.
-There are both men’s and women’s dress compression socks that can be worn to work, or you can get nylon/Spandex blends for sports and everyday wear.
-Having a pair that will go with everything will allow you to wear them whenever, wherever.
+These socks come in a variety of colors and materials.
+There are both men’s and women’s dress compression socks that can be worn to work.
+Alternatively, you can get a nylon-Spandex blend for sports and everyday wear.
+Having a pair that will go with everything will allow you to wear your compression socks more often.

 Compression Socks and You

 In the past, you probably didn’t put too much thought into your socks.
-So long as they fit and protect your feet, they were fine, right?
-Well, now’s the time to look a little further into how they can work for you.
+It was fine as long as they fit properly and protected your feet, right?
+Now, however, is the time to consider getting socks that will also improve your health.

-Compression socks are growing in popularity, but they’ve been in use for decades.
-Whether you have a medical condition, are an athlete or just want to improve your circulation, there’s one out there for you.
-They’re available in all sorts of styles and patterns, guaranteeing you’ll find something you love.
+Compression socks have been used for decades, but they are growing in popularity.
+Whether you have a medical condition, are an athlete, or just want to improve your circulation, there’s a perfect sock out there for you.
+Since they are available in all sorts of styles and patterns, you are guaranteed to find find something you will love.

 You deserve to put your feet up and relax at the end of a long day.
-Why not let therapeutic socks help you do just that?!
+Why not let compression socks help you do just that?